kaizersoje/bom-weather-card/README.md

 ## IMPORTANT CHANGES

 I have renamed this card to remove the emphasis on BOM.
-This is a generic card that works with any provider
+This is a generic card that works with any provider.

 NON-Australian Users: This card and docs has always been a generic card with an emphasis on BOM in Australia however it will work with ANY weather provider that can supply the sensors.